ec209/re-team-manual/source/documentation/prometheus-for-gds-paas/index.md

 #### Prometheus and Alertmanager
 We use Prometheus for GDS PaaS to monitor and alert on itself.
 Most applications we run expose a /metrics page by default, for example
-[Grafana](http://grafana-paas.cloudapps.digital/metrics), [Prometheus](https://prom-1.monitoring.gds-reliability.engineering/metrics), [Alertmanager](https://alerts-1.monitoring.gds-reliability.engineering/metrics).
-We also run additional exporters where needed, for example the [node_exporter](https://github.com/prometheus/node_exporter) on our AWS EC2 instances.
+[Grafana](http://grafana-paas.cloudapps.digital/metrics), or we run additional exporters where needed, for example the [node_exporter](https://github.com/prometheus/node_exporter) on our AWS EC2 instances.

-The **metrics endpoints/targets** for Prometheus monitoring for Prometheus for GDS PaaS is summerized in the table below.
-You can also get lists of metrics available from Prometheus and Grafana with the URLs, either by typing in the URL (if public facing) of the targets, or by putting in *{job="prometheus-metric-exporter"}* in the prometheus query textfield.
+The metrics endpoints we expose for Prometheus for GDS PaaS are summarised in the table below.

 |Metric endpoint/ job name|Exposed by|Description|
 |--------|----------|-----------|